thunderbird/webext-docs/menus.rst

 .. api-section-annotation-hack::

-Either a simple *string*, setting the path of an icon to be used for all sizes, or an *object* defining icons for different sizes.
+Either a simple *string*, setting the path of an icon to be used for all sizes, or an *object<integer, string>* defining icons for different sizes.
 Example:

 .. literalinclude:: includes/IconPath.json
   :language: JSON